Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/c_diagnostic_commands.md

 ---

-    title: Diagnostic commands
+    title: "Diagnostic commands "
-    linkTitle: Diagnostic commands
+    linkTitle: "Diagnostic commands"
     weight: 260

----
-The diagnostic commands search for operating errors that occur in Transfer CFT, and should be used under Axway customer support supervision.
+---The diagnostic commands search for operating errors that occur in Transfer CFT, and should be used under Axway customer support supervision.
 The commands syntax usage are described in the following sections.

 ## Diagnostic command descriptions